Login

 While you bring the detailed information on your own operations to the crucible selection process, your crucible supplier must contribute a high level of expertise on crucible materials, characteristics and performance.
 For the greatest selection, look for a crucible supplier able to offer overlapping crucible product lines suitable for each specific metal but offering different operational characteristics.
 Then, working together, you will be able to closely match a specific crucible to your specific requirements.
 Achieving this match is the key to crucible safety, performance and maximum service life.

 Be aware, however, that on a practical level, there may not be a single crucible type that offers the highest level of every desirable characteristic for your application.
 Crucible performance characteristics often involve trade-offs.
 For example, the crucible with the best thermal conductivity may not also offer the best protection against thermal shock.
-Therefore, you should prioritise the list of crucible properties most important for your application and review those priorities with your crucible supplier.
+Therefore, you should prioritize the list of crucible properties most important for your application and review those priorities with your crucible supplier.

 Furnace Capacity, Dimensions and Type